 How is micropigmentation carried out for scar camouflage?

-Depending on the sensitivity of the scar tissue, you will be offered a topical anaesthetic (in the form of a cream, which is applied at least 30 minutes before the procedure is carried out) to numb the area.
+Depending on the sensitivity of the scar tissue, I will offer you a topical anaesthetic (in the form of a cream, which is applied at least 30 minutes before the procedure is carried out) to numb the area.

 What are the benefits and risks of scar camouflage using Micropigmentation?

-To achieve the most natural results when camouflaging a scar, we have over 30 skin colour pigments to blend, so we will try our best to realistically match the colour to your surrounding skin.
+To achieve the most natural results when camouflaging a scar, I have over 30 skin colour pigments to blend, so I will try my absolute best, to realistically match the colour to your surrounding skin.

 Slight skin irritation